The Bogen International Graduate Program

 - An undergraduate degree in economics from Israel or abroad, with a final grade equivalent to at least 88 at the Hebrew University standards.

 - An average grade of at least 88 in intermediate micro, macro and econometrics.

 - Completed courses in Linear Algebra and Advanced Mathematics for Economists or comparable courses with an average grade of at least 80.

 Candidates who did not graduate from the Hebrew University must provide:

 1. Syllabi of required courses

 2. Official information detailing the rank of the student’s average grade in the institution in which he or she studied (or on the institution’s grade distribution)

-Students from overseas should add:
+Students from overseas must provide in addition:

 1. GRE results